|Official name||Republic of Rwanda|

 |What is the procedure?||Steps to obtain, submit and pay withholding tax|

 |Relevant institutions||Rwanda Revenue Authority - Domestic Tax Department|

 Income is taxed progressively at 0, 20 and 30 percent.
-It is withheld by the employer under pay as you earn (PAYE).
-Self-employed persons must declare and pay their own PAYE on a monthly basis.
+As an employer, you will need to withhold this amount from your employees under pay as you earn (PAYE).
+If you are self-employed, you must declare and pay your own PAYE on a monthly basis.

 Benefits in kind are also taxed.
 Taxes on these must be declared and settled on an annual basis.
 The following are not taxed:

 |Annual income or benefit||Rate|

 |Between 360,001 and 1,200,000 RWF of annual income||20 %|